 If you require assistance, please email us at firstname.lastname@example.org

 Want to learn more about our MFA solutions?
 Contact our Professional Services for a Demo today.

-All company, product and service names used in this document are for identification purposes only.
-Use of these names, trademarks, and brands does not constitute an endorsement by the Acceptto Corporation.
+All company, product, and service names used in this document are for identification purposes only.
+The use of these names, trademarks, and brands do not constitute an endorsement by the Acceptto Corporation.